6 foods to fight sleep deprivation

 If you wake up feeling groggy, woolly-headed and unable to bear the thought of parting from your pillow then breakfast is definitely the most important meal of the day for you.
 The only thing worse than sleep deprivation is being sleep deprived and having fluctuating blood sugar levels at the same time.

-A ‘sugar crash’ is hard enough to deal with at the best of times – hello that 3pm afternoon slump!
-If you’re feeling sleep-deprived though, as I mentioned in Part 1 of this blog series, you’re going to be craving sugar to keep your body fuelled.
+A ‘sugar crash’ is hard enough to deal with at the best of times – hello 3pm afternoon slump!
+If you’re feeling sleep-deprived, you’re going to be craving sugar to keep your body fuelled.
 The best antidote to this craving is the right balance of protein and fats, and eggs are the perfect breakfast option in this case.

-Not only will the fat and protein ratio in eggs help to keep your blood sugar levels nice and steady, studies have found that leucine, an amino acid contained in eggs, can help to encourage the metabolism of energy from your food, making you feel more invigorated and awake.1 Next time you have a bad night’s sleep, why not sit down to some poached eggs on toast or scramble them?
+Not only will the fat and protein ratio in eggs help to keep your blood sugar levels nice and steady, but studies have found that leucine, an amino acid contained in eggs, can help to encourage the metabolism of energy from your food, making you feel more invigorated and awake.1 Next time you have a bad night’s sleep, why not sit down to some poached eggs on toast the next morning?

-Remember that 3pm slump I just spoke about?
+Remember that 3pm slump I just mentioned?
 This often occurs in the afternoon as your blood sugar levels start to dip following your lunch.
-When this happens, you’ll find the temptation for sugar to be at its worst and you’ll likely find yourself desperate for a biscuit, chocolate bar or pack of crisps.
+When this happens, you’ll find the temptation for sugar to be at its worst and you’ll likely find yourself desperate for a biscuit, chocolate bar or packet of crisps.

 Veg and hummus can help to counteract this – this might not sound like the most tempting snack but it actually can be pretty effective at curbing cravings.
 There is some evidence to support the idea that crunchy snacks can actually satisfy you quicker due to the association between sound and taste.2 This might explain why crisps, popcorn and other loud snacks are so popular!